mdeleo10/Azure-Terraform-VPNGW-Connecitivity-Hub-WestUS3/README.md

 - private_ip_address_enabled is set to true, this allows  visiblity the internal IP address to deploy IPSec tunnel over Express Route (or demo vnets)

 TBD:
-Guthub is setup for a workflow to to run Actions upon code change (push) and deploy/redploy as needed.
-Check your .github/workflows folder to see it if needed
+Guthub is setup for a workflow to to run Actions upon code change (push).
+It will deploy/redeploy as needed.
+Check the .github/workflows folder to see it if needed.

 ## Prerequistes: